keyfunda/primes-parallel-sieve/README.md

 In each case [glances](http://nicolargo.github.io/glances/) was used to verify CPU usage i.e; the processors were being exercised per P.

 ###Discussion
 It is probably not surprising that the Erlang code runs 30X slower than the Java code, since copies of large immutable lists are being passed around.
-Attempts were made to write mutable structures in Erlang, but then dismissed as not idiomatic Erlang.
+Attempts were made to write mutable structures in Erlang, before staying with idiomatic Erlang.
+No doubt certain types of heavy computation in Erlang would be best handled via well-tuned NIF's in C or Java.

+The Erlang syntax seems to naturally lead even beginners to write concise and readable code.
+The `primes_single` Erlang function is all of 4 lines of code.
+This functional style is similar to the Haskell example (see [Ref [2] in the Wikipedia article](http://en.wikipedia.org/wiki/Sieve_of_eratosthenes#cite_note-ONeill-2).

 It was a pleasant surprise - at least for the author - to see the js Nashorn code perform as well as the js V8.